-Health Impact Assessment
+Health Impact Assessment and Evaluation

 Research

-Health Impact Assessment
+Health Impact Assessment and Evaluation

 Photo: Anna Shvets / Pexels

-The HIA group is part of the ISGlobal Severo Ochoa (SO) programme which supports interdisciplinary science to improve the understanding of complex health problems.
+The HIAE group is part of the ISGlobal Severo Ochoa (SO) programme which supports interdisciplinary science to improve the understanding of complex health problems.
 The group is set to work in an integrated way with other programmes to evaluate and model more effective interventions for the Sustainable Development Goals (SDGs) agenda.
 It also aims to maximize its research impact through advocacy activities and dynamic dialogue with policy makers and programme managers.

 The group is currently leading studies on the effectiveness of conditional cash transfers (CCTs) and primary health care (PHC) on a wide range of poverty-related diseases and conditions in Brazil, including child and maternal health, Tuberculosis, and HIV/AIDS, integrating retrospective impact evaluations of large longitudinal datasets with microsimulation modelling and forecasting.
 It is also developing comparative and comprehensive evaluations of the health impact of CCT and PHC in Mexico, Ecuador, Brazil and Colombia.
 Moreover, the group is developing global studies, using worldwide datasets, on the effects of social determinants of health and welfare-state policies on poverty-related diseases